dragonsinth/gaddis/README.md

   - Could be changed in the future with a temp reference variable.

 - `For` loop stop expression is re-evaluated on every iteration.
-  - This behavior is never specified.
+  - This behavior is left unspecified.

 - `For` loop step expression must be a numeric constant.
   - This is implied by the book but not explicitly stated.